custom-discoveries/LDBC/README.md

   - [Social Network Benchmark Suite](http://ldbcouncil.org/benchmarks/snb/) (SNB): The SNB targets database management systems with graph-processing capabilities.
 It consists of two workloads, Interactive and Business Intelligence

 # Social Network Benchmark (SNB)
 This repository is supporting the LDBC Social Network Benchmark for TigerGraph.
-To run this benchmark will require you to install User Defined Functions (UDF) for two of the queires (interactiveComplex14.gsql & interactiveInsert1.gsql).
-See supporting files under UDF directory.
+To run this benchmark will require you to install User Defined Functions (UDF) for two of the queires (interactiveComplex14.gsql & interactiveInsert1.gsql)[^1].
+[^1]: See supporting function files under UDF directory.